skip-mev/docs/docs/validator/1-troubleshooting.md

 }
 ```

 - `is_peered_with_sentinel` should be true for all nodes exposed to the internet (i.e. those that should
   receive MEV bundles directly from Skip) and false for validator nodes that are protected behind sentries>
 - `last_received_bundle_height` should update from time to time as your node receives MEV bundles from Skip

 ### Check that your validator is configured correctly

 - We recommend 0-5 `persistent_peers`.
 Many validators have reported reduced performance of tendermint and mev-tendermint
   when using more than several `persistent_peers`
 - `seed` mode should be set to `false`.
 Seed mode regularly drops inbound peers and can lead to missed blocks.
 - `timeout_commit` should be set to the chain's default value.
 You can find this by running `simd init test --home my-test-dir` and checking the value of `timeout_commit` in `my-test-dir/config/config.toml`

 ### Check that your node is built with mev-tendermint

 If the result of `curl -sL localhost:26657/status | jq .result.mev_info` is `null`, your node binary wasn't built with mev-tendermint.
-Revisit the [quickstart guide](./0-quickstart.md) or [the page on automatically building with mev-tendermint](./4-autobuild.md)
+Revisit the [quickstart guide](./0-quickstart.md#2-compile-your-node-with-mev-tendermint) or [the page on alternative build methods](./5-alternatives.md)

 ### Check that you are registered with Skip

 Check if you are **_properly registered with your API Key_** by running:

 ```bash